mshojaei77/mshojaei77.github.io/book/part3-advanced-topics/11_model_evaluation.md

 **Difficulty:** Intermediate | **Prerequisites:** Statistics, Model Training {: .fs-6 .fw-300 }

-How do we know if one model is "better" than another?
-This chapter tackles the complex and evolving field of LLM evaluation.
-We'll explore standardized benchmarks for measuring capabilities, the emerging practice of using LLMs to judge other LLMs, and the critical importance of testing for safety and bias.
+This chapter addresses the complex and evolving field of LLM evaluation.
+We explore standardized benchmarks for measuring capabilities, the emerging practice of using LLMs to judge other LLMs, and the critical importance of testing for safety and bias.

 ---

-## 📚 Core Concepts
+## Core Concepts

 <div class="concept-grid">
   <div class="concept-grid-item">